-- 2.9 The SEA Regulations require that: "When deciding on the scope and level of detail of the information that must be included in the report, the responsible authority shall consult the consultation bodies".
-In England, the consultation bodies are the Environment Agency, Historic England, and Natural England.
-These authorities were consulted on the scope of the SA for the new Local Plan between March and April 2022. - 2.10 The baseline information (including baseline data and context review) initially included in the SA Scoping Report provides the basis for the SA process and has been reviewed and updated in light of the responses received at scoping consultation.
-The responses (along with comments on how these have been considered and addressed through the SA process) will be presented in the SA Report which will accompany the Submission Draft Local Plan at Regulation 19 consultation in 2024.
+- 2.1 The SEA Regulations require that: "When deciding on the scope and level of detail of the information that must be included in the report, the responsible authority shall consult the consultation bodies".
+In England, the consultation bodies are the Environment Agency, Historic England, and Natural England.4 These authorities were consulted on the scope of the SA for the new Local Plan between March and April 2022. - 2.2 The baseline information (including baseline data and context review) initially included in the SA Scoping Report provides the basis for the SA process and has been reviewed and updated in light of the responses received at scoping consultation.
+The responses (along with comments on how these have been considered and addressed through the SA process) are presented in Table D within Appendix B of this SA Report.